 Do you like making breakfast casseroles on Sundays so there are plenty of leftovers for weekday mornings?
 If you said ‘yes’, then this sausage hash brown casserole is for you!

 This casserole is loaded with potatoes, sausage, cheese, eggs, and a special ‘secret ingredient’.
-This stick-to-your ribs recipe is made for a crowd and even better as leftovers.
+This stick-to-your-ribs recipe is made for a crowd and is even better as leftovers.

 This easy hashbrown casserole with sausage has a secret ingredient-

-- Sour cream mixed with a surprise ingredient, French onion dip
+- Sour cream mixed with a surprise ingredient, French onion dip.
+The secret ingredient!

 Start by defrosting the hash browns according to the package directions.

-While the hash browns are thawing, in a pan on the stovetop cook the breakfast sausage until cooked all the way through.
+While the hash browns are thawing, in a pan on the stovetop cook the breakfast sausage over medium heat until cooked all the way through.
 Should take around 8-10 minutes.

 Remove the sausage from the pan and place it on a plate with a few paper towels. *Depending on how fatty your sausage is, there may be some grease that needs to drain off.

 Preheat the oven to 350 degrees and grease a 9×13 dish.